karlito40/fix-irregular-whitespace/README.md

 # Fix Irregular Whitespace

-Replace all non breaking space from your code with a normal space.
+Replace all non breaking spaces from your code with a normal space.

 ## Features